-Mr. Glass began the practice of law in 1978, and he has a consistently successful record of trial work.
-Since 1984 his civil trial work has included the successful defense of physicians, architects, accountants and lawyers, as well as hospitals, nursing homes, major medical school institutions and companies.
+Jeffrey began the practice of law in 1978, and he has a consistently successful record of trial work.
+Since 1984, his civil trial work has included the successful defense of physicians, architects, accountants, and lawyers, as well as hospitals, nursing homes, major medical school institutions, and companies.

-Mr. Glass is the former Business Development Leader for the Health Care Practice Group at Hinshaw & Culbertson LLP, as well as a former member of the firm's Executive Committee.
-Further, Mr. Glass is a past regional director and also a past partner-in-charge of both the Belleville and Edwardsville offices.
+Jeffrey is the former Business Development Leader for the Health Care Practice Group at Hinshaw & Culbertson LLP, as well as a former member of the firm's Executive Committee.
+Further, Jeffrey is a past regional director and also a past partner-in-charge of both the Belleville and Edwardsville offices.
 In addition, he is a past chair and former member of Hinshaw's Diversity Committee.

-Before joining Hinshaw in July 1986, Mr. Glass was a prosecutor with the States Attorney's Office of St. Clair County, Illinois.
-He specialized in handling arson, embezzlement and other white-collar crimes, and in four years he successfully prosecuted 23 felony jury trials to verdict without a single loss.
+Before joining Hinshaw in July 1986, Jeffrey was a prosecutor with the States Attorney's Office of St. Clair County, Illinois.
+He handled arson, embezzlement, and other white-collar crimes, and in four years he successfully prosecuted 23 felony jury trials to verdict without a single loss.